Standard Operating Procedure

 - Adopted Plans: Previous plans and/or research that pertains to the station plan area is to be assessed and included in the plan.

-- Existing Conditions Analysis: Research is to be conducted that explores and identifies the conditions of the socioeconomic dynamics, real estate market, built environment, and accessibility within the plan area.
-Existing condition findings are to be synthesized and used to produce a opportunities and constraints map.
+- Existing Conditions Analysis: Research is to be conducted that explores and identifies the status of socioeconomic conditions, real estate market, built environment, affordable housing, and accessibility within the plan area.
+Existing condition findings are to be synthesized and used to produce opportunities and constraints maps.

 - Community Engagement: Findings from tasks 2-4 are to be shared with communities within and around the station plan area in a public forum.
 The purpose of engaging the community is to gather feedback and arrive at a preferred vision.